 Body contouring after major weight loss may include procedures such as a body lift, breast lift, arm lift and thigh lift depending on your needs.
-Birmingham, Alabama board-certified plastic surgeon William J. Hedden, M.D. and our cosmetic surgery staff can help you decide on the procedure or combination of procedures that will work best for you.
+Birmingham, Alabama board-certified plastic surgeon William Hedden, M.D. or Stephen Gunn, M.D. and our cosmetic surgery staff can help you decide on the procedure or combination of procedures that will work best for you.

 Body Contouring Candidates

 - Healthy people without medical conditions that impair healing or increase surgical risks.